 If you’re budget-conscious, monitor online bargain platforms such as Facebook marketplace, Gumtree or eBay for frugal furniture finds.

 Landscaping and fencing

-If you’ve built a new home, it’s likely you’ve been caught up in the excitement of choosing colour palettes benchtop materials.
+If you’ve built a new home, it’s likely you’ve been caught up in the excitement of choosing colour palettes and benchtop materials.